ShawnSWu/RollCall/README.md

 ![Download](https://i.imgur.com/hwQwJ7K.png)

-### RollCall is the roll call system use bluetooth-Le application
+### RollCall is the roll call system  bluetooth-Le application

 #### Mobile phone application side and Bluetooth sensor end.
 Part of the mobile phone application with three major parts of the simple